boneskull/nextion/README.md

 ### MIPS

-This shouldn't be too bad, because the Tessel 2 is MIPS-bsaed, *but* we require Node.js v4.
+This shouldn't be too bad, because the Tessel 2 is MIPS-based, *but* we require Node.js v4.
 Other MIPS-based boards I've used have had trouble getting it compiled, packaged, or running at a respectable speed.

 ## License